 A stand-out feature of Dapusle is the ability to invite clients to your workspace to work as guests.
 It’s an amazing way to share progress with them and keep them in the loop.

 Pricing: Dapulse offers a 30-day trial period and a 4-tier pricing plan– Basic ($39/month), Standard ($49/month), Pro ($79/month), and Enterprise ($144/month).
 This pricing model is for teams with five members and varies as the number of users increases.

 Basecamp is the pioneer in the project management and collaboration space.
 Started way back in 2004, was one of the first companies to introduce remote project management and collaboration.

-Basecamp provides a centralized view of all the tasks, projects and progress for maximum transparency and efficiency.
+Basecamp provides a centralized view of all the tasks, projects, and progress for maximum transparency and efficiency.

 Basecamp incorporates six core tools they feel every team needs to get work done on time and within budget.
-These include to-dos, a message board for keeping track of conversations and updates, chat rooms for a casual chat amongst team members, a schedule for posting deadlines, ability to share files and automatic check-ins to get progress reports.
+These include to-dos, a message board for keeping track of conversations and updates, chat rooms for a casual chat amongst team members, a schedule for posting deadlines, the ability to share files, and automatic check-ins to get progress reports.

 Even though Basecamp’s design can be improved, it doesn’t take away from the fact that its an excellent project management tool.
-It works on web and has apps on Windows, Mac, Android, and iOS apps as well.
+It works on the web and has apps on Windows, Mac, Android, and iOS apps as well.

 Basecamp now boasts over 100,000 paid customers using their product and shows no signs of slowing down.